Yossi Green: Early life

-Green was born to a Satmar Hasidic family in Israel.
+Green was born on May 30, 1955 to a Satmar Hasidic family in Bnei Brak, Israel.
 He has two older sisters.
 His father had served as a Rav in Timișoara, Romania, and was a devout follower of the Satmar Rebbe, Rabbi Yoel Teitelbaum.
 When Yossi was an infant, his father moved the family to Williamsburg, New York, in order to be close to the Rebbe, and worked as a mashgiach in a butcher shop.
 Yossi attended a Satmar cheder in Williamsburg.
 Although his parents did not permit musical instruments in the house, his father allowed him to own a record player, on which he played cantorial and religious music.
 He taught himself to play music on a friend's melodica.

 While studying at the Manchester Yeshivah in 1973, Green began to write his own songs.
 During this time he heard Roberta Flack's "Killing Me Softly with His Song" playing from a passing car, and it inspired him to write his own version of soul music, "Kol Berama", which was featured on a Pirchei London album under the direction of Yigal Calek and became an international hit.